Special Operations Unit (Serbia): History

 The unit's role in the 2000 overthrow of Slobodan Milošević remained, to this day, somewhat controversial.
 On 4 October, opposition leader Zoran Đinđić met with Milorad Ulemek.
 Ulemek struck a bargain with Đinđić that he and his unit would stand down as long as the police were not attacked.
 The unit was most likely given the order to storm the protesters, who rallied in downtown Belgrade on 5 October.
 But soon after the unit's characteristic armored Hummers appeared in front of the protesters, the vehicles simply returned to base.
 Later, in his book titled "Peti oktobar" ("October 5"), former State Security chief Radomir Marković claimed he was the one who ordered the unit to be deployed in Belgrade.

-The policy of the new government, especially regarding the indictment of the former Serbian war leaders by the International Criminal Tribunal for the former Yugoslavia, was met with harsh disagreement from the unit's commanding officers.
+The policy of the new government, especially regarding the indictment of the former Serbian war leaders by the International Criminal Tribunal for the former Yugoslavia, was met with explicit disagreement from the unit's commanding officers.
 In 2001, JSO engaged in a mutiny, blocking the Belgrade-Niš highway.
 The official reason for the mutiny, was an order given to the unit to arrest the Banović brothers, wanted by the ICTY.
-After a few days of harsh negotiations, the JSO's mutiny ended.
+After several days of negotiations, the JSO's mutiny ended.

 During this period, disillusioned Ulemek got involved in criminal activities of the so-called Zemun Clan, by providing both intelligence information and muscle for them.
 During 2001, the clan kidnapped several influential businessmen and demanded millions as ransom money.
 Among those men were Milija Babović and Miroslav Mišković, widely considered to be the most powerful business people in Serbia at the time.
 In both cases, Ulemek offered his help to the police, in his official capacity.
 He abused that position and provided insider information to the clan: for example, when he found out that Babović's family quickly and easily collected the ransom money, he advised the clan members to demand more.
 Eventually, all the hostages were released, however, some were severely beaten and tortured in the process.